 Selecting the Appropriate Form

-• Form 1023-EZ: Available to smaller organizations with gross receipts under $50,000 and total assets under $250,000.
-This simplified form reduces time and complexity.
+Form 1023-EZ: A simplified version of Form 1023.
+These organizations typically have average annual gross receipts under $50,000 and total assets under $250,000.

 Preparing for the Application